What’s New in LiveRecorder 5.2

-- Java Alpha release and Alpha pre-release programme
+- Java Alpha release and Alpha pre-release program

 - Support for programs containing AVX-512 instructions